-Back in 2004, Chris Anderson of Wired popularized the statistical term “long tail” for online marketers, explaining that in an era of unlimited web “shelf space,” products that have a low sales volume could collectively earn a market share exceeding that of the comparatively few high-volume products, if the distribution channel were large enough.
+Back in 2004, Chris Anderson of Wired Magazine popularized the statistical term “long tail” for online marketers, explaining that in an era of unlimited web “shelf space,” products that have a low sales volume could collectively earn a market share exceeding that of the comparatively few high-volume products, if the distribution channel were large enough.

 At a time when Amazon was on course to overtake Walmart as the most powerful retailer in the world (it surpassed Walmart in market cap in 2015), it was hard to argue Anderson’s point.
 Since that time, the long tail has emerged as a key consideration for digital marketing strategists in an environment of ever-increasing media fragmentation and niche marketing.

 What do we mean by "media fragmentation"?
 It basically means that smaller audiences are consuming broad-market media and that more and more consumers are receiving their information from niche sources.
-This would suggest that advertisers are better off investing in long-tail advertising, across many websites rather than a few, and that PR firms must focus on media relations strategies that go well beyond Forbes and "Good Morning, America."
+This would suggest that advertisers are better off investing in long-tail advertising, across many websites rather than a few, and that public relations firms must focus on media relations strategies that go well beyond Forbes and "Good Morning, America."

 I recently spoke with a PR practitioner who told me that in working to drum up attendance at a local tech event, achieving coverage in the local newspaper and business weekly was incredibly labor-intensive, but that ultimately the event could track no registrations to that news coverage.
 On the other hand, securing a mention in the email newsletter of a local tech association was one of the key drivers of registrations and helped make the event a success.

-On the media buying side, the long tail strategy of buying diverse media to reach a target audience is increasingly the default strategy of advertising firms—although it has not been without its hiccups.
-More than a few brands have been embarrassed by some of the disreputable sites where their ads have appeared, and as a result are seeking ways to balance long tail strategies with so-called "brand safety concerns."
+On the media buying side, the long-tail strategy of buying diverse media to reach a target audience is increasingly the default strategy of advertising firms—although it has not been without its hiccups.
+More than a few brands have been embarrassed by some of the disreputable sites where their ads have appeared, and as a result are seeking ways to balance long-tail strategies with so-called "brand safety concerns."
 It's an ongoing battle.

 One of the first niche marketing success stories was Pepsi Cola's historic efforts to reach the African-American community in the late 1940s; it helped establish the company as the No. 1 rival to Coca-Cola.
 Much more recently, Facebook founder Mark Zuckerberg launched his site with a niche marketing strategy, focusing first on Harvard, then Ivy League universities, then the broader college student audience before taking over the world.